 ⁕2 medium potatoes cooked,peeled and mashed well

-⁕1 teaspoon black peppercorns (sabut kali mirch) coarsely powdered
+⁕1 teaspoon black peppercorns (sabut kali mirch) dry roasted and coarsely powdered

 ⁕2 tablespoons freshly squeezed lemon juice

 ⁕1 tablespoon finely chopped fresh mint leaves (pudina)

 ⁕1 teaspoon soy sauce

 ⁕Oil for deep frying

 Process : For cooking plantains and potatoes easily....we cut them into equal sized chunks (skin on) and pressure cook them.When cool peel their skins off and mash them well.